mosaicnetworks/evm-lite-cli/README.md

 ## Data Directory

-The first time `evmlc` runs, and if no options are specified, it creates a special directory in a default location (`~/.evmlc` on Linux and Mac), where it stores any relevant information.
+The first time `evmlc` runs, and if no options are specified, it creates a special directory in a default location, where it stores any relevant information.

+-   Windows: `~/AppData/Roaming/EVMLC`
+-   Mac OS: `~/Library/EVMLC`
+-   Linux: `~/.evmlc`

 In particular, this directory contains the following items:

 -   **wallet.toml**: where global options are specified.
 These values may be overwritten by CLI flags.